50 Interesting & Fun Facts About Louisiana State You Should Know

 f11photo/Depositphotos.com

-A red cable car on the street with palm trees against a white building
+A red cable car on a street lined with palm trees, against a white building

-The French Quarter is the oldest and most famous place in New Orleans
+The French Quarter is the oldest neighborhood in New Orleans

 Three alligators swimming in a water body with their heads sticking out